Support

 S.H.E. gynaecological cancer group has partnered with Brooke St Pier, Mona Roma ferries and Derwent Ferries in a bold campaign to raise awareness of cancers of the female reproductive organs.

-Banners and flyers will be put up in Brooke St Pier from today (17 February), and the Mona Roma ferries will carry eye-catching coasters from early next week.
-Employees on the Mona Roma and Derwent ferries will also wear caps to raise awareness.
+From February; SHE Flags will be flying high at the Brooke St Pier and the Mona Roma ferries will carry eye-catching coasters to get people talking!
+Employees on the Mona Roma and Derwent ferries will also wear caps + TShirts to raise awareness, and there'll be QR codes placed out for patrons to donate to our upcoming Cancer Wellness Centre.

 iconcropped